lucasmari/DevOps-Coding-Challenge/README.md

 ### Prerequisites

 - Docker
-- Docker Compose

 ### Installation and Running

 1. Clone the repository
 2. Run `docker compose watch` (hot reloading!)
-3. Access the application at `http://localhost:5000`
+3. Access the application at `http://localhost:5000` and Kibana at `http://localhost:5601`

+> Don't forget to stop the containers after you're done with `docker compose down`

 ## Production